Improving thermodynamic bounds using correlations

-Importantly, \eqref{correlation-TUR} can be evaluated using only the experimentally obtained trajectory data and does not require any additional information about the parameters of the model.
-Thus suggests that taking into account correlations between observables may indeed be crucial to obtaining accurate estimates of the entropy production in terms of experimentally accessible quantities.
+For a Markov jump model, in which two currents are driven through two connected rings, we show that, even though measuring the current in one of the rings can only give an estimate on the contribution to the entropy production stemming from this ring, this estimate can be tightened considerably using the CTUR.
+Finally, for transport in a two-dimensional channel, we demonstrate that even simple choices of the state-dependent observable $z$ can yield a significant improvement over the TUR.

-\section{Multidimensional FRI and monotonicity of information.}
+\section{Multidimensional FRI and monotonicity of information}

 The mathematical basis of our results is an extension of the fluctuation-response inequality (FRI) \cite{Dec20} to multiple observables, similar to the multidimensional TUR \cite{Dec18c}.
-The FRI gives an upper bound on the ratio $\mathcal{Q}(r)$ between the response of the average of an observable $r$ to a small perturbation of the system, and its fluctuations in the unperturbed system,
+The FRI gives an upper bound on the ratio $\mathcal{Q}(r)$ between the response of the average of an observable $Y$ to a small perturbation of the system, and its fluctuations in the unperturbed system,